1. Student Registration

 1.14 Maximum Schedule for Graduate Students

 1.14.1 Graduate students may enroll for a maximum of 15 hours during a regular semester, 6 hours for a 5-week summer session and 12 hours for a 10-week summer session.
-A graduate student may enroll for up to 18 hours during a regular semester, up to 9 hours during a 5-week summer session, and up to 15 hours during a 10-week summer session with approval of his or her college Dean or designee.
+A graduate student may enroll for up to 18 hours during a regular semester, up to 9 hours during a 5-week summer session, and up to 15 hours during a 10-week summer session with approval of their college Dean or designee.
 A graduate student may enroll in more than 18 hours (regular semester), 9 hours (5-week summer session), or 15 hours (10-week summer session) with approval of the Graduate and Professional School.

 1.15.1 Some courses will allow concurrent enrollment when a prerequisite is not complete.
 Those courses that allow concurrent enrollment must state this in the course description for the appropriate catalog and corresponding schedule of classes and syllabus.
 A student may register for a course without the concurrent requirement only with the consent of the head of the department in which the course is offered.
 Failure to register for the concurrent requirement without approval from the head of the department will result in the student